 Upgrading to a lithium house battery in your camper is an even better investment if you love to boondock or camp off-grid because it allows you to have more power for a longer time, enabling you to use your 12-volt RV appliances much longer.
 With a proper lipo inverter, lithium batteries can even power 120-volt appliances.

-How To Convert to Lithium Batteries (Video)
+How to Convert to Lithium Batteries (Video)

 A lighter battery is excellent for smaller travel trailers where overall weight is a concern, allowing you to add solar or extend lighting and appliance use when not using shore power.
 Halving the weight also gives you the ability to add a second house battery to increase your RV’s power storage capacity.